BP p.l.c.

 4 Sept 2025

-Their ask — BP requests a post-2030 renewable energy transport target, national incentives for advanced sustainable aviation fuel, and revenue certainty mechanisms backed by government intermediaries.
+Message — BP requests a post-2030 renewable energy transport target, national incentives for advanced sustainable aviation fuel, and revenue certainty mechanisms backed by government intermediaries.
 They argue these measures are critical to enable timely scale-up and address high capital costs.123

-How it helps them — This would reduce investment risk and enable BP to finance new fuel plants.45
+Why — This would reduce investment risk and enable BP to finance new fuel plants.45

-Who loses — Taxpayers bear commercial risks through government-backed guarantees covering 10-20 years of revenue.6
+Impact — Taxpayers bear commercial risks through government-backed guarantees covering 10-20 years of revenue.6

 Meeting with Christian Ehler (Member of the European Parliament)